Best triathlon wheels: Top TT wheelsets for your road bike or time trial bike

 Reasons to avoid

 HED Cycling is a classic American success story that started in a basement with an idea.
-The idea was for a new kind of disc wheel for triathletes and 37 years later it is still manufacturing innovative products in the US.
+The idea was for a new kind of disc wheel for triathletes, and four decades later, it is still manufacturing innovative products in the US.

-The Vanquish RC Pro series goes all in on full carbon and disc brakes.
-The innovation is all about making the rim wider than the tyre and HED claims to be the holder of the patent for the most aerodynamic bike wheel in the world.
+The Vanquish Pro series, available in depths from 45mm to 84mm, goes all in on full carbon and disc brakes.
+The innovation is all about making the rim wider than the tyre, and HED claims to be the holder of the patent for the most aerodynamic bike wheel in the world.
 That means you can pick and choose anything in the series and put together a package that works for you.
-Whatever you pick it's going to be fast.
+Whatever you pick, it's going to be fast.

-If your event follows Kona rules or you expect windy conditions, there's also the option of the HED Jet RC180, the closest thing to a disc wheel that isn't a disc wheel.
+If your event follows Kona rules or you expect windy conditions, you can pair the Vanquish Pro front with the Jet 180 rear, the closest thing to a disc wheel that isn't a disc wheel.
+Unlike the front, there's a rim brake as well as a disc brake version.

-12. Cadex 4 Spoke Aero / Aero Disc
+12. Cadex Aero 4 Spoke / Max Aero Disc

 Specifications